measuredco/puck/README.md

 - **renderRootFields** (`Component`): Render the root fields
 - **renderFields** (`Component`): Render the fields for the currently selected component

+## Hire the Puck team

+Puck is developed and maintained by **Measured**, a small group of industry veterans with decades of experience helping companies solve hard UI problems.
+We offer consultancy and development services for scale-ups, SMEs and enterprises.

+If you need support integrating Puck or creating a beautiful component library, please reach out via [our website](https://measured.co).

 ## License

 MIT © [Measured Co.](https://github.com/measuredco)